Flag of Georgia (U.S. state): Second flag (1956–2001)

 In early 1955, chairman of the State Democratic Party and attorney for the Association County Commissioners of Georgia John Sammons Bell (who later served as a judge on the Georgia Court of Appeals) suggested a new state flag for Georgia that would incorporate the Confederate Battle Flag.
 At the 1956 session of the General Assembly, state senators Jefferson Lee Davis and Willis Harden introduced Senate Bill 98 to change the state flag.
-Signed into law on February 13, 1956, the bill became effective the following July 1.
+Signed into law on February 13, 1956, the bill became effective on July 1 of that year.

 A copy of the new flag displayed at the 1956 signing ceremony shows slight differences from the state flag commonly produced (and shown here).
 In the 1956 version, the stars are larger, and only the center point of the central star points straight up.
 Also, the first copies of the 1956 flag used a different version of the state seal.
 (The 1920 Georgia State Seal was the state seal seen on these early examples.
 This is the seal seen on all later 1920 Design Georgia State Flags.)
 In the summer of 1954, a new redrawn state seal began to appear on state government documents.
 By the end of the decade, flag makers were using the new seal on Georgia's official state flags.

 The 1956 flag was adopted in an era when the Georgia General Assembly "was entirely devoted to passing legislation that would preserve segregation and white supremacy", according to a 2000 research report by the Georgia Senate.
-There are few, if any, written records of what was said on the Georgia House and Senate floors when the 1956 flag bill was being introduced and passed by the Georgia legislature, nor does Georgia law provide for a statement of legislative intent when a bill is introduced, although former U.S. congressman James Mackay, one of the 32 House members who opposed the change, later stated, "There was only one reason for putting the flag on there: like the gun rack in the back of a pickup truck, it telegraphs a message."
+There are few written records of what was said on the Georgia House and Senate floors when the 1956 flag bill was introduced and passed by the Georgia legislature, nor does Georgia state law provide for a statement of legislative intent when a bill is introduced, although former U.S. congressman James Mackay, one of the 32 House members who opposed the change, later said, "There was only one reason for putting the flag on there: like the gun rack in the back of a pickup truck, it telegraphs a message."
 Additionally, the 2000 report concluded that the "1956 General Assembly changed the state flag" during "an atmosphere of preserving segregation and resentment" to the U.S. government's rulings on integration.
-The changed flag was seen as a "gesture of defiance in the face of the federal government's initial enforcement of Brown vs. Board of Education (1954)".